browserengineering/book/book/accessibility.md

 ::: {.further}

-The accessibility tree typically plays a key role in the interface between browsers and accessibility technology like screen readers.
+The accessibility tree plays a key role in the interface between browsers and accessibility technology like screen readers.
 The screen reader registers itself with accessibility OS APIs that promise to call it when interaction events happen, and the browser does the same on the other end.